Update: The missing Atom scene mentioned below was recovered in January 2020.

 The AGA color display routine used an 18-bit 640x240 HAM8 screen where the palette was not used.
-Instead, it had a pattern of GRBB in the 2 control planes, so each 160 wide pixel would be correct at least 50% of the time and there was only 6 planes to deal with for the c2p routine.
+Instead, it had a pattern of GRBB in the 2 control planes, so each pixel would be correct at least 50% of the time and there were only 6 planes to deal with for the c2p routine.
 Rows were doubled downwards.

 A few extensions were made in Eclipse from 1997.
 It supported a full-screen lo-res sprite overlay that would display logos and text and such.
 And it supported 18-bit resolution 320x240 images that would be displayed in 1280x240 using the method described above.